huggingface/blog/hardware-partners-program.md

 which few Machine Learning Engineers have experience on.

-[Optimum](https://github.com/huggingface/optimus) aims to make this work easy, providing performance optimization tools targeting efficient AI hardware, built in collaboration with our Hardware Partners, and turn Machine Learning Engineers into ML Ops wizards.
+[Optimum](https://github.com/huggingface/optimus) aims to make this work easy, providing performance optimization tools targeting efficient AI hardware, built in collaboration with our Hardware Partners, and turn Machine Learning Engineers into ML Optimization wizards.

 With the [Transformers](https://github.com/huggingface/transformers) library, we made it easy for researchers and engineers to use state-of-the-art models, abstracting away the complexity of frameworks, architectures and pipelines.